WyzeTalkAssignment/memory-game-dev/README.md

 MONGODB_URI=mongodb://localhost:27017/memory-game

-- **Ideal Production setup**: In PROD we would spin up a pod in a k8s cluster.
+- **Ideal Production setup**:

+In PROD we would spin up a pod in a k8s cluster.
 To reduce the load on MongoDB, promote horizontal scaling and speed up the game, we would impl CacheModule and store game state externally in a shared redis cache in the cluster.

 - **Testing**: Jest with comprehensive unit tests

 - **Containerization**: Docker with automated build (docker-compose)

+- **I added a Github actions continuos integration for cloud deployment**: Configured to listen to pushes on 'master' branch to kick off a build, create docker image and create artifact on github packages

 - **Process Management**: PM2 for production deployment

 Added performance tweak - pagination support for front-end

-## 📋 API Endpoints
+##  API Endpoints

 ### Games